 Apple has until next Tuesday to protest in court the decision by U.S. Magistrate Judge Sheri Pym in California.
 But the public relations campaigns — pitting one of the world's leading technology companies against the muscle of the U.S. government — are already underway.

-Is Apple adequately cooperating with federal agents investigating the deadly attack in San Bernardino, California?
+Is Apple adequately cooperating with federal agents investigating the deadly terrorist attack in San Bernardino, California?
 Is this simply a dispute to recover information from an iPhone 5C used by the gunman, or more broadly a fight affecting the privacy rights of innocent citizens who use Apple's flagship product?
 Is this about profits or patriotism?

 It depends on who you ask, and key players include powerful institutions of government, politics and industry.